MeSumitK/SKuareLBoT/readme.md

 # About
 SKuareLBoT is a discord bot, who offers every service for free, and it is an adaptation.
 This bot is combine adaptation of ProBot, Scrims Manager bot, and Carl discord bot.
 So, chill out! get relaxed! and invite this bot to your server and let this bot take care of your server as a single or solo bot in your server.
-This bot is made with love by MeSumit...
+This bot is in development stage...
 # Preview
 <br><img src="https://github.com/MeSumitK/SKuareLBoT/assets/167051543/2260eb41-677a-48ba-83eb-e791830b61a0" width="350px" height="250px"/>
 <img src="https://github.com/MeSumitK/SKuareLBoT/assets/167051543/f1d4df8a-9fc9-4506-b8db-598dc24c00b1" width="350px" height="250px"/>